achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Question 3: What is the function of each pain-related cell type?

-### Question 4: How do different noxious stimuli differentially engage
+### Question 4: How do different noxious stimuli differentially engage different cell types of the pain system?